Shashi456/Deep-Learning-Research/Review/Attention is all you need.md

 ## Summary

 - Proposes a new network architecture based solely on attention mechanisms, dispensing with recurrent units and convolutions.
-- Recurrent models inherent sequential natures precludes parallelization within training examples which becomes critical at longer sequence lengths, the tranformer architecture eschews recurrence and entirely relies on an attention mechanism(self-attention) to draw global dependencies between input and output.
+- Recurrent models inherent sequential natures precludes parallelization within training examples which becomes critical at longer sequence lengths, the transformer architecture eschews recurrence and entirely relies on an attention mechanism(self-attention) to draw global dependencies between input and output.
 - The architecture :
   - The encoder is composed of a stack on 6 identical layers, each layer has two sublayers.
 The first is a multi-head self attention mechanism and the second is a simple position wise fully connected feed-forward network.
 A residual connection followed by a layer